maxibove13/SRGAN/README.md

 ## Validate the network
 ## Test the network

-In order to use the network to generate super resolution images from low resolution ones you can load a checkpoint with the last training and evaluate the Generator:
+In order to use the network to generate super resolution images from low resolution ones you can load a checkpoint with the last training given the training dataset and evaluate the Generator:

+Download this two [folders]() containing the checkpoints inside `checkpoints/` repository directory.

 ```bash
 python test_gen.py <r> <train_data>